 At no cost to VR, the mobility provider prepares a proposal for the modification using VR3408, Vehicle Modification Evaluation.
 Before completing and/or submitting the proposal, the service provider must meet with the customer to collect information on the type of mobility required and the customer's weight and height while in or on the mobility device, and to discuss options available to the customer.

-After the proposal is received, the VR counselor and customer decide which modifications are reasonable and necessary for achieving the planned employment goal, consulting with the ATS, SME, PSART, or CDRS as needed.
+After the proposal is received, the VR counselor and customer review the proposed modification to determine if they are reasonable and necessary for achieving the planned employment goal, consulting with the ATS, SME, PSART, or CDRS as needed.

 After the receipt of the proposal and completion of TTI's review, approval by the VR Manager, and the IPE has been updated, a service authorization must be issued before the mobility provider begins the vehicle modification process.